-The Infinite Scoreboard is your class motivator, a team game in which your kids earn points to advance to higher and higher levels.
+The Scoreboard is your class motivator, a team game in which your kids advance to higher and higher levels of academic and social behavior.
+Think of the Scoreboard as a video game with morals!

-When your class is doing a good job, following classroom rules, performing transitions quickly, staying focused on tasks, mark a positive tally.
+When your class is doing a good job, following classroom rules, treating each other with respect, performing transitions quickly, staying focused on tasks, mark a positive tally.
 Kids clap their hands, a One Second Party, and exclaim, “Oh, yeah!”
-When students are off task, not focused, breaking class rules, mark a negative tally.
+When students are off task, behaving rudely, breaking class rules, mark a negative tally.
 Your students quickly lift their shoulders and utter a Mighty Groan.

 Repeatedly practice the Mighty Oh Yeah and the Mighty Groan.
 Student response must be instantaneous … as fast as humanly possible … otherwise, Scoreboard marking becomes nothing but disruptive noise making.